 https://birding-experience.com/wp-content/uploads/2022/02/Napo-Wildlife-Center-Saladero-Psittacidae-Yasuni-XA-320-1240x700.jpg

-Note: The activities on these two days will vary according to the climate.
+Note: The activities of these two days will vary according to the climate.

 Day 14: Observation tower - Terra Firme and Varzea